zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 --------------------------------------------------------------------------------
 ```

 In the MLIR code, there are several calls to `FHELinalg.apply_mapped_lookup_table` and `FHELinalg.apply_lookup_table`.
 These calls apply PBS to the cells of their input tensors.
-For example, in the code above, the inputs are: `tensor<1x2x!FHE.eint<8>>` for the first and last call and `tensor<1x50x!FHE.eint<8>>` for the two calls in the middle.
-Thus, PBS is applied 104 times.
+For example, in the code above, the inputs are: `tensor<1x5x!FHE.eint<15>>` for both the first and last `apply_mapped_lookup_table` call.
+Thus, the PBS is applied 10 times, corresponding to the size of every encrypted tensor, which is 1x5 multiplied by 2.

 To retrieve the bit-width of the circuit, use this command: